 - The camera cannot autofocus continuously like a camcorder. - Autofocusing during movie shooting is not recommended since it may momentarily throw the focus far off or change the exposure. - Do not point the camera toward an intense light source, such as the sun on a sunny day or an intense artificial light source.
-Doing so may damage the image sensor or the camera's internal components. - If <\omegasize > is set and the ISO speed or aperture changes during movie shooting, the white balance may also change. - If you shoot a movie under fluorescent or LED lighting, the movie may flicker. - Zooming the lens during movie shooting is not recommended.
-Zooming the lens can cause changes in the exposure regardless of whether the lens' maximum aperture changes or not.
-Exposure changes may be recorded as a result. - You cannot magnify the image during movie shooting. - Cautions for movie shooting are on pages 233 and 234. - If necessary, also read the Live View shooting cautions on pages 201 and 202.
+Doing so may damage the image sensor or the camera's internal components. - If <\omegasize > is set and the ISO speed or aperture changes during movie shooting, the white balance may also change. - If you shoot a movie under fluorescent or LED lighting, the movie may flicker. - Shooting a few test movies is recommended where you will perform zooming during movie shooting.
+Zooming during movie shooting may result in recording of changes in exposure or mechanical sound of the lens, or images may be out of focus. - You cannot magnify the image during movie shooting. - Cautions for movie shooting are on pages 233 and 234. - If necessary, also read the Live View shooting cautions on pages 201 and 202.

 - Movie-related settings are under the [4,1] and [4,2] tabs (p.223). - A movie file is recorded each time you shoot a movie.
 If the file size exceeds 4 GB, a new file will be created for every subsequent 4 GB. - The movie image's field of view is approx. 100% (with movie recording size set to [1920]). - You can also focus the image by pressing the <AF-ON> button. - To focus during movie shooting, press the <AF-ON> button.
-You cannot focus by pressing the shutter button. - Monaural sound is recorded by the camera's built-in microphone (p.204). - Most commercially-available external stereo microphones with a 3.5 mm diameter miniplug can be connected to the camera.
-If an external microphone has been connected to the camera's external microphone IN terminal (p.20), it will be given priority over the built-in microphone.
+You cannot focus by pressing the shutter button. - Monaural sound is recorded by the camera's built-in microphone (p.204). - Stereo sound recording is also possible by connecting the Directional Stereo Microphone DM-E1 (sold separately) to the camera's external microphone IN terminal (p.20) as the external microphone is given the priority.